Optimize a photographer's time

 Therefore, one of the first habits that you should acquire in order to improve your photography, video or creative business during this 2020 is that of schedule your weekly work well in advance and for that Ideally, you work for goals or objectives.

-At the end of each month or each quarter, you should take stock of your photography business and see if you are meeting the global objectives that you have set for that year.
+At the end of each month or each quarter, you should take a small balance of your photography business and see if you are meeting the global objectives you have set for that year.

-The best way to achieve these annual objectives little by little, is to break down all those goals into small tasks or milestones and include them in your work calendar.
+The best way to achieve these annual objectives little by little, is to break all these goals into small tasks or milestones and include them in your work calendar.

-"Take advantage of the days when you don't have to do a photo session to spend time organizing your photography, video or creative business."
+“Take advantage of the days when you don't have to do a photo shoot to spend time organizing your photography, video or creative business.”

 Weekly schedule for optimize time

-To do this, the ideal is that at least once a week you plan the entire workload for the next business days:
+For this, the ideal is that at least once a week you plan the entire workload of the next business days:

-- Organize your agenda and write down the time that the photo sessions will occupy each week.
-In this way you will not miss an appointment or overlap several photographic reports.
+- Organize your agenda and write down the time you will occupy the photo sessions each week.
+This way you will not miss an appointment or you will overlap several photographic reports.

 - Reserve gaps in your agenda for editing work.
 Depending on the number of reports you have each week you can modify and adapt these hours in your calendar.

-- Dedicate every week some hours working to improve your business of photography, video or creative.
+- It devotes every week some hours working to improve your business of photography, video or creative.
 Whether uploading photos or posts to your photography web page, improving the aesthetics and content of your website, training or looking for new customers through the Internet.

 - Always leave gaps free for possible unforeseen events.
 Illnesses, delays with any session or even the arrival of new clients that appear suddenly.

-At first, you may think that this type of task is a waste of time and that you are doing very well as you have been up to now, writing down all the tasks on your yellow post-its.
-But when you manage to make this activity a weekly habit and see for yourself how you optimize your time, we are sure that you will not be able to do without this very productive habit.
+At the beginning, you might think that these types of tasks are a waste of time and that you get along very well as before, pointing all the tasks in your yellow post-it.
+But when you make this activity a weekly habit and see for yourself how you optimize your time, we are sure that you will not be able to do without this productive habit.

-"Starting each week with a clear idea of all the work you have ahead of you will give you much more peace of mind and will make you value every little achievement you achieve."
+"Starting each week with a clear idea of all the work that lies ahead will give you much more peace of mind and will make values every little achievement you get."